 Church then applied to Harvard University in Cambridge, Massachusetts, and was accepted in 1977.
-In 1984, Church completed a PhD at Harvard in molecular biology while developing a direct genome sequencing technique as a part of his dissertation.
-At Harvard, Nobel Prize recipient Walter Gilbert advised his dissertation research.
-At that time, researchers described the sequence of nucleotides in strands of DNA, a process called sequencing, by using bacteria.
-They used the bacteria to replicate one strand of DNA into many strands with the same nucleotides, but the process lost genetic information.
-Researchers injected DNA into bacteria and allowed the bacterial cell to replicate the DNA, sometimes causing errors in replication.
-Church and Gilbert developed a technique that ameliorated some of those errors.
+In 1984, Church completed a PhD at Harvard in molecular biology while developing a genome sequencing technique as part of his dissertation.
+At Harvard, Nobel Prize recipient Walter Gilbert advised Church’s dissertation research.
+At the time, researchers attempted to sequence DNA by injecting it into bacteria and allowing the bacterial cell to replicate the DNA, but that process sometimes lost genetic information.
+Church and Gilbert developed a technique that improved the process.

-Church continued to develop new sequencing methods.
-In 1984, The Human Genome Project consulted Church about gene sequencing.
-In 1986, Church became an assistant professor at Harvard Medical School in Boston, Massacussetts.
+Church continued to work with Gilbert after graduation at Biogen Research Corporation, a biotechnology lab in Cambridge where Gilbert moved many members of his former Harvard lab.
+Church stayed at Biogen for six months before moving to San Francisco, California, to be with his future wife, Ting Wu.
+Church found a post-doctoral position at the University of California, San Francisco, in San Francisco, California, in a genomics lab studying stem cells.
+However, he only stayed at that position for a little over a year because in 1986, Church became an assistant professor of genetics at Harvard Medical School in Boston, Massachusetts.
 While at Harvard in 1988, Church developed the method of multiplex DNA sequencing.
-Multiplex sequencing takes strands of DNA and gives them chemical tags and then sends them through an automated DNA sequencing machine.
+Multiplex sequencing takes strands of DNA and gives them chemical tags before sending them through an automated DNA sequencing machine.
 The machine can sequence multiple strands of DNA simultaneously, due to the chemical tags that the researcher attached.
-Multiplex DNA sequencing enabled a greater volume of sequences to be decoded in a shorter amount of time, making the Human Genome Project feasible.
+Multiplex DNA sequencing enabled scientists to be able to sequence a greater volume of DNA in a shorter amount of time, thereby reducing the cost of sequencing.

 - Church, George M., and Ed Regis.
 Regenesis: How Synthetic Biology Will Reinvent Nature and Ourselves.
 New York: Basic Books, 2014.